DeViL252/Chief/README.md

-#Multi-Purpose Discord Bot
+# Multi-Purpose Discord Bot
- - Moderation, Welcome, Reaction Role, Music
+- Moderation, Welcome, Reaction Role, Music and more